bytebase/bytebase.com/content/docs/tutorials/local-mysql-instance.md

 ---
-title: Configure a Local MySQL Instance for Testing
+title: Run a Local MySQL Instance
+author: Adela
+tags: Tutorial
+published_at: 2022/10/07 11:15
+integrations: MySQL
+level: Beginner
+description: How to run a MySQL instance locally with Docker and how to add it as an **Instance** for testing purpose.
 ---

 This document describes how to run a MySQL instance locally with Docker and how to add it as an **Instance** for testing purpose.